AndreaTorti-01/2d-lbm-cuda/README.md

 ```

 Since the floating point values represent the state in a 2D matrix, we have to care about the row-major / column-major (TODO)

+## Discrepancies between serial and CUDA version
+From the A/B testing I found that the `step1` function yields different results for CUDA and serial versions, but I have an hypothesis: this particular function is full of floating point computation and there are many constants (like `1.0` for example).
+The C compiler promotes the fp32 values to fp64 if an operand of the expression is a fp64, and this is the case for the constants because they are by default fp64.
+The CUDA compiler might not use fp64 intermediate values since its standard precision is fp32.

+There are two possible choices:
+ 1. Cast all the numeric constants to fp32 in CUDA kernels and reproduce `reference.bin`
+ 2. Compare better the output files (using the norm)